CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 rate for CT.
 Need a new PUMS file in hierarchical format, widdled down to household level.*

-According to HMDA data, the statewide average for first lien mortgages in 2019 was 4.179.
 I’ll further disaggregate by county and do additional analysis on high interest loans and rates by race of applicant/other demographic flags, but for now I’ll use that value to estimate mortgage payments.

 ## Households who need housing in each cost band